dotnet/EntityFramework.Docs/entity-framework/core/modeling/query-types.md

 - Mapping to queries defined in the model.

 > [!TIP]
 > Mapping a query type to a database object is achieved using the `ToView` fluent API.
-From the perspective of EF Core, the database object specified in this method is a _view_, which simply means that it is treated as a read-only query source and cannot not be the target of update, insert or delete operations.
-However, this does not mean that the database object is required to be database view - It can alternatively be a database table that needs to be treated as read-only.
+From the perspective of EF Core, the database object specified in this method is a _view_, which simply means that it is treated as a read-only query source and cannot be the target of update, insert or delete operations.
+However, this does not mean that the database object is required to be a database view - It can alternatively be a database table that will be treated as read-only.
 Conversely, for entity types, EF Core assumes that a database object specified in the `ToTable` method can be treated as a _table_, meaning that it can be used as a query source but also targeted by update, delete and insert operations.
-In fact, you can specify the name of a database view in `ToTable` and everything should work as long as the view is configured on the database to be updatable.
+In fact, you can specify the name of a database view in `ToTable` and everything should work as long as the view is configured to be updatable on the database.

 ## Example